SS-NES/SS-NES-lesson/episodes/testing.md

 ```

 As you can see even the expected result is now an input of the test.
 We can use the ids parameter to give a test a name.
 With this name you can also run the test for only one of the ids.
+For more information on parameterized tests you can read [this how-to guide](https://docs.pytest.org/en/stable/how-to/parametrize.html#pytest-mark-parametrize).

-# 2. Testing a unit of software without having to instantiate the all the code
+# 2. Testing a unit of software without having to instantiate all the code

-Sometimes it happens that you want to test function but in it a lot of complex objects are used that also need other objects.
+Sometimes it happens that you want to test a function but in that function a lot of complex objects are used (and those objects in turn need other objects...).
 One way to deal with this is to add those complex objects as input to the function.
 You can that use this mock to prevent you having to create all those objects yourself.
 In the code bellow we see the complex class being mocked and then given an implementation for when the method is called.
-This way we don't need to create input_one and input_two with all of their possible inputs.
+This way we don't need to create `input_one `and `input_two `with all of their possible inputs.
 This type of test double tests state and behaviour.

 ```python
 from unittest.mock import MagicMock